OpenTTD/website/_posts/2024-02-18-how-its-made.md

 Even if it's directly taken from the main source, there's still a lot of stuff that needs to be done even for a beta release.
 Someone has to look over all the changes since the last release and write the changelog.
-The website news post has to be written, posts for social media like Discord or reddit prepared, and an image for the Steam news post drawn.
+The website news post has to be written, posts for social media like Discord or Reddit prepared, and an image for the Steam news post drawn.
 When everything is ready, a so-called tag is created that marks a specific commit.
 With this tag, some more automated CI workflows compile binaries for the various platforms we support and upload them to our website and the other distribution platforms.
 When the CI is done, the news post can be published and the social media posts made so you will actually know that there is a new release.